outsidedav/swift/hypersecure_dbaas/database-cluster.md

 			 .package(url: "https://github.com/OpenKitten/MongoKitten.git", from: "4.0.0"),
 			```
 			{: codeblock}

 	b.
-In the targets section, add the dependency "MongoKitten" to the following line. **Note:** Be aware that the values must be specified in a single line.
+In the targets section, add the dependency "MongoKitten" to the following line. **Note:** The values must be specified in a single line.
 			```hljs
 			 .target(name: "Application", dependencies: [ "Kitura",
                         				"CloudEnvironment","SwiftMetrics","Health","MongoKitten", ]),
 			```
 			{: codeblock}

-5. Edit the `Sources/Application/Application.swift` file to initialize a connectivity to MongoDB using MongoKitten.
+5. Edit the `Sources/Application/Application.swift` file to initialize connectivity to MongoDB by using MongoKitten.

 	a.
 Import the MongoKitten SDK:
 		```